Introduction

 Known for its old citadel standing on dramatic limestone cliffs, its Aragon King’s staircase going down 187 ancient steps carved into the cliff face, and some of the best beaches in Corsica.

-We were lucky to have had almost 2 weeks in Corsica, which allowed us to make a full road trip to the island.
-If you don’t have that kind of time, then we would recommend visiting Bonifacio out of all Corsica.
+We were lucky to have almost 2 weeks in Corsica, which allowed us to take a full road trip around the island.
+If you don’t have that kind of time, we would recommend visiting Bonifacio over the rest of Corsica.

 In this article, we’ll share everything we learned from our time in Bonifacio and tell you all about the best things to do in Bonifacio and how to visit this magnificent place.